Azure/Enterprise-Scale/docs/Deploy/Deploy-platform-infra.md

 ```

 To do the assignments for `policyAssignments` and `roleAssignments` the _managementGroupName_.parameters.json need to be updated a second time as done it for the defintions.
-Three scopes for the assignment need to be considered to follow the Enterprise scale reference implementation:
+Three scopes for the assignment need to be considered to follow the Enterprise-Scale reference implementation:

 * 'YourCompanyName' Management Group scope
 * Landing Zones Management Group scope